Genus-one complex quantum Chern--Simons theory: Introduction and main results

 \begin{thm}[\S~\ref{sec:conjugation_hitchin_witten}] The Bargmann transform intertwines the lifted Hitchin--Witten and complexified Hitchin connections when acting on (sufficiently regular) families of polarised sections, in a mapping class group equivariant fashion. \end{thm}

+Next, we focus on relating the Hilbert spaces obtained from geometric quantisation on the moduli spaces themselves.
+Adapting the ideas in~\cite{andersen_1992_jones_witten_theory}, which relates the quantization of compact tori with respect to arbitrary linear polarizations, we notice that the Bargmann transform extends to lifts of smooth sections on $\mathcal{M}_{\fl}$ and obtain the following result.

+\begin{thm}[\S~\ref{sec:Barg_below}] For every value of the Teichmüller parameter, the Bargmann transform defines a unitary isomorphism between the corresponding Hilbert spaces arising from geometric quantisation on the moduli spaces. \end{thm}

-Finally we relate the quantum connections themselves, as intrinsically defined on the moduli space.
-To do this we adapt the idea applied in \cite{andersen_1992_jones_witten_theory}, which relates the quantization of compact tori with respect to arbitrary linear polarizations.
-Hence we first consider an analogue of the Bargmann transform defined on sections over the moduli spaces, using their identification with equivariant sections over the covers.
-Then we consider the Bargmann-stable subspaces of Schwartz-class sections of the prequantum line bundles (complex-analytic in the complexified case), and the transpose Bargmann transform between their duals.
-We embed $L^2$ polarised sections over the moduli spaces as \emph{regular} tempered distributions, we consider the natural dual versions of the Hitchin--Witten and complexified Hitchin connections, and show the following.
+Finally, we relate the quantum connections as intrinsically defined on the moduli spaces.
+We consider the Bargmann-stable subspaces of Schwartz-class sections of the prequantum line bundles (complex-analytic in the complexified case), and the induced transpose Bargmann transform between their topological duals, and dual versions of the Hitchin--Witten and complexified Hitchin connections.
+We then embed $\operatorname{L}^{2}$ polarised sections over the moduli spaces as tempered distributions and show compatibility of all these objects, finally obtaining the following.